 There is always a story behind everything including this Fishtail hat.
 It began with one cold and windy morning in January at our school bus stop.
 Many school kids were out playing while waiting for the morning school bus to pick them up.
-We just have a new first grade student who happens to be in the same class as one of my twin daughters.
-His nanny often there with him and she always complains of the cold weather.
-I've never seen her wears a hat or wears a thick coat.
-She always admires the hats my kids wears and asked where I got them.
-She can't really speaks much of English, so we just don't carry on much conversation except smiling at each other.
+We just have a new first grade student who happened to be in the same class as one of my twin daughters.
+His nanny was often there with him and she always complains of the cold weather.
+I never saw her wore a hat or a coat.
+She always admired the hats my kids wore and asked where I got them.
+She couldn't really speaks much English, so we just did't carry on conversation except smiling at each other.

-Later when she saw me wore a hat I knitted and asked how much it costs.
+When she saw me wore one of the hats I knitted, she asked how much it costs.
 I didn't know what to tell her because I'd never knit a hat for sale before.
 For me, it is priceless to knit something for someone.
 I told her it can be $5 or maybe $10 depending on the wool.
 She told me she would like a black hat with big wool.

 Well, to make a long story short.
 I took a break from knitting my friend's sock and went shopping for some yarn.
 And here it is today I got to share it with you, a charcoal fishtail hat for the Spanish nanny.
 I will bring it to her at the bus stop on Friday.
 It will be a little gift from me to keep her head a little warmer.
 I hope she doesn't mind the charcoal instead of black.